 Abstract

-development With a particular focus on minimum unit pricing, iwhys were abandoned in favour of a restoration of policy equilibrium. a historically-informed , with a focus on how defined and by policy actors.
-It argues that while tsignificantlyalsopolicy
+This paper considers alcohol policy development in England and Wales under the Coalition government after 2010.
+With a particular focus on minimum unit pricing, it examines why policy departures based on supply-side controls drawn from public health models were abandoned in favour of a restoration of policy equilibrium.
+The paper adopts a historically-informed political science perspective, drawing upon insights from John Kingdon’s policy streams approach, with a focus on how the ‘alcohol problem’ is defined and framed by policy actors.
+It argues that while the restoration of policy equilibrium was significantly attributable to industry lobbying, also important were the inconsistent framing of policy proposals, lack of departmental synergy, ideological tensions and a lack of coherence in the communication of evidence.

 Alcohol policy in England and Wales since 2010: Evidence, policy and politics

-In May 2010, the newly formed Conservative and Liberal Democrat coalition government to ban the sale of below-cost alcohol, review alcohol pricing, strengthen , and tackle sale to underage drinkers (HM Government, 2010: 13-14).
+In May 2010, the newly formed Conservative and Liberal Democrat coalition government pledged to ban the sale of below-cost alcohol, review alcohol pricing, strengthen licensing legislation, and tackle sales to underage drinkers (HM Government, 2010: 13-14).
 In March 2012, the Government’s Alcohol Strategy replaced the promise of a ban on below-cost sales with a commitment to introduce a minimum price per unit of alcohol: a measure welcomed by the public health community as it appeared to signal a shift in the policy equilibrium (Nicholls, 2012).

 Over the following years these policies either failed to be widely implemented or were abandoned.
 Coalition alcohol policy, therefore, moved from radical supply-side controls to the previous equilibrium of light-touch regulation.
 Alcohol policy in England and Wales is set by the Government in Westminster, whereas alcohol licensing in Scotland is a devolved power and the Scottish Government have independently pursued the policy of minimum unit pricing.
-R and focussing specifically on policy at Westminster, this paper under this administrationAdopting a historically-informed we sesare.
-Problem-definition ; equally, areispolicy
+Recent developments in Scottish alcohol policy have been explored elsewhere, as have the tactics used by industry lobbyists against minimum unit pricing at Westminster (Katikireddi et al., 2014 a and b; McCambridge et al., 2014; Holden et al., 2012; Hawkins and Holden, 2012).
+Taking industry resistance as a given, and focussing specifically on policy at Westminster, this paper will consider what other political factors contributed to prevent fundamental policy change under this administration.

+Adopting a historically-informed political science perspective, we argue that the ‘problems’ alcohol policy addresses are subject to the interaction of complex political forces.
+Problem-definition plays a key role in determining policy solutions; equally, policy solutions are often made to ‘fit’ perceptions of what the problem, and policy goal, is.
+We ask how the framing of Coalition alcohol policies contributed to the development and the demise of policy initiatives and what this tells us about the relationship between ‘evidence-based’ policy and the pragmatic realities of political decision-making.

 Party politics and alcohol policy: a brief historical overview